Normal Aging vs Dementia

-As the baby boomer generation ages, there is a lot more focus on Alzheimer’s and other forms of dementia.
+As the baby boomer generation ages, there is much more focus on Alzheimer’s and other forms of dementia.
 While this information is helpful, it is good to remember that 40% of people 65 and older experience some form of memory loss, which is considered a normal part of the aging process.

-Differences between memory loss and dimentia
+Differences between memory loss and dementia

-Here are some differences noted by the Alzheimer Society of Canada:
+There are key differences between normal age-related memory loss and dementia.
+The following are some differences noted by the Alzheimer Society of Canada:

-- Not remembering details of a conversation or an event that took place a year ago is normal, not being able to recall very recent details is not.
+- Not remembering details of a conversation or an event that took place a year ago is normal; not being able to recall very recent details is not.

-- Forgetting the name of an acquaintance is normal, not recognizing or knowing names of family members could indicate dementia.
+- Forgetting the name of an acquaintance is normal; not recognizing or knowing names of family members could indicate dementia.

 - If a loved one has an occasional lapse of memory regarding a thing or event, that is normal.
 If this happens frequently, it may be cause for concern.